Essex and Suffolk Water: Essex and Suffolk Water

 In order to provide improved supplies to Great Yarmouth, the company bought most of the Trinity Broads in 1995.
 These are isolated from the River Bure by a narrow channel, and have been further protected by the installation of a sluice gate.
 They were designated as a Site of Special Scientific Interest in 1998.
 Osmesby Works is situated by the side of Ormesby Broad, and can treat water from the broads.
 A second source of water is pumped some 18 mi from the River Bure to the works.
 Parts of the works date from the 1930s, and others from the 1950s, but a major upgrade was completed in 2005, to enhance the treatment of water from the broads, which is affected by algal bloom for around a quarter of each year.

-In order to meet long-term supply requirements, the company looked at several options, and in 1997 settled on expanding the capacity of Abberton Reservoir.
+To meet long-term supply requirements, the company looked at several options, and in 1997 settled on expanding the capacity of Abberton Reservoir.
 After ten years of design work and a lengthy tendering process, work began in January 2010 on a project costed at £150 million, to increase the capacity of the reservoir by 58 per cent, and to upgrade the capacity of the Ely-Ouse Essex Transfer Scheme.
 The clay core of the main dam was raised by 9.5 ft, to allow the water level to be raised by 10.5 ft, increasing the surface area of the reservoir from 1.8 sqmi to 2.5 sqmi.
 The original pumping station which pumped water to Layer de la Haye treatment works would have been submerged by the new water levels, and so had to be demolished and rebuilt at a higher level.
 In order to keep the system operational while this was being done, a temporary pumping station was built on the shore of the reservoir.
 The new station can deliver 231 Ml of raw water per day to the works.
 Other enhancements at the reservoir site included the construction of a new visitor centre for the Essex Wildlife Trust, and work on the B1026 causeway, which crossed the reservoir at a height where it would be below the level of the new water surface.